 - During exercise you should drink to satisfy thirst rather than seek to immediately replace all the fluids you lose through sweat.
 Sweat loss can be up to 1,200ml an hour, but the human body can only tolerate around 500ml fluid intake an hour.
 So ensure you are well hydrated before training or competing, then drink according to thirst during the event and rehydrate properly afterwards.
 Overhydration is potentially more damaging than moderate dehydration.

-Click to find out more about the Faculty of Sport & Health Sciences at the University of St Mark & St John.
+Click to find out more about the Faculty of Sport, Health and Wellbeing at the University of St Mark & St John.

 Back to Marjon News